AMorgaut/babel-plugin-transform-class/README.md

 So, this transform plugin purely concentrate itself on the ES6 class notation.

-It use  only one traverse visitor and... **It does not inject any helper function**
+It uses only one traverse visitor and... **It does not inject any helper function**

 ### Class / Constructor